 (2) A school is to be registered as a system school or a non-system school.

-(3) A school is to be registered as providing educational programmes of a general or any specified kind for one or both of the following —
+(3) A school is to be registered as providing educational programmes of a general or any specified kind for one or more of the following —

 (a) education for children in their pre-compulsory education period or for any specified part of that period;

-(b) education for children in their compulsory education period or for any specified part of that period.
+(b) education for children in their compulsory education period or for any specified part of that period;

+(c) education for children in their early education period or for any specified part of that period.

 (4) The chief executive officer is to keep a register of schools that are registered under this Part.

 [Section 156 amended by No. 22 of 2005 s.
-13.]
+13; No. 11 of 2012 s.
+43.]

 157. Minister may make advance determination of certain issues